Income Needed To Buy A Home In Toronto

 How To Calculate What You Can Afford In Toronto

-To begin your house search, assessing how much you can spend on housing is important based on your current income, expenses and savings.
+To begin your search for a home, you must first assess how much you can spend on housing.
+This will be important as affordability is based on your current income, expenses, debts, and savings.

-Housing costs should not exceed a third of your gross monthly income.
-You can determine your housing budget by starting with your monthly income – salary, bonuses and other resources that produce income – and subtracting monthly expenses.
+The general rule is that housing costs should not exceed a third of your gross monthly income.
+You can determine your housing budget by starting with your monthly income (salary, bonuses and other resources that produce income) and subtracting monthly expenses.

 These expenses should include car payments, credit card payments, student loans and any other debts you may have, as well as expenses such as property tax, utilities and home maintenance.